LIVE MASTERCLASS: 7 Strategies For Parents To Help Your Child Earn $100,000 College Scholarships & Ace The New 2024 Digital SAT. Enroll Free!

 The release time varies slightly by each testing center.

-Students should finish between 12:15 and 1:00 p.m.
+Students should expect to finish between 10:45 and 11 AM.

 Now that you know the time breakdown of the SAT, it will be up to you to learn how to best manage this time so that you can earn an impressive SAT score.

-Here are some time management tips that will help you navigate the test with ease:
+Here are some time management tips that will help you navigate the test with ease.

 When you take practice tests to prepare for the SAT, take them under the actual conditions that you will be given on test day.